 We open yet another episode of The Night Manager with people in high spirits and enjoying each other’s company.
-Despite this party being for a teenager, this glitz and expensive looking get-together clearly has been tailored for adults.
+Despite the party being for a teenager, this glitz and expensive-looking get-together clearly has been tailored for adults.
 We see Roper and Jed dancing the night away.
 But just like last week’s restaurant scene, things quickly take a turn, as the birthday girl is found hanged.
 Way to kill the mood!

-We jump forwards to Roper’s private island villa, where Pine has been summoned to have a chat with his villainous host.
+We jump forward to Roper’s private island villa, where Pine has been summoned to have a chat with his villainous host.

 Hugh Laurie is simply sublime here.
 His on-screen presence is captivating and you dare not take your eyes off the screen.